xaur/notes/politeiavoter-no-passphrase.md

 Bonus:

-* if this is implemented, it will pave the way to signing Politeia votes with other signing devices like Trezor.
+* If this is implemented, it will pave the way to signing Politeia votes with other signing devices like Trezor.
 It seems reasonable to use `dcrwallet` to talk to Trezor, so that `politeiavoter` does not need to implement Trezor-specific API.
+* Offline signing becomes reachable.
+Signing request and response need to be saved as files and passed between online and offline machines (USB, CD/DVD, QR codes).
+Since it includes multiple messages at once, only one signing roundtrip is necessary, and then the trickler can slowly send signed votes.
-* the benefit for `politeiavoter` is that it would need a bit less paranoid (although still decent) audit because it could do less damage without wallet private passphrase
+* The benefit for `politeiavoter` is that it would need a bit less paranoid (although still decent) audit because it could do less damage without wallet private passphrase.

 Discussions: